mentorpal/deprecated-mentor-classifier/mentor_classifier_api/README.md

-# mentor-pipeline-api
+# mentor-classifier-api
-dockerized REST api for the mentor pipeline
+dockerized REST api for the mentor classifier

 ## Licensing